See also helpfulness and service.

-This is an evolving document which aims to respond to the question: “hey Sean, your ideas are great in theory but what do I do?”
+This is an evolving document which aims to respond to the question: “hey Sean, A Course in Miracles is great in theory but what do I do?”

 That is a question of praxis: we want practical instructions to guide our living.
-What shall those instructions be?
+What should those instructions be?

 My own answer to the question of praxis has three interrelated parts: